ERottler/alpTempR/README.md

 Elevation-dependent warming in the Swiss Alps: features, forcings and feedbacks

-R package for the analysis of alpine climatological data using moving average trend statistics.

-This repository stores the code used for analyzing alpine climate data from Switzerland to address the following research questions:
+This repository stores the code used for analyzing alpine climate data from Switzerland using moving average trend statistics to address the following research questions:
 - Are temperatures in Switzerland changing at a different rate depending on elevation?
 - What are underlying driving mechanisms of elevation dependent temperature changes?